- Home

 Wildlife Conditions in the Village

 Greenwood Village is home to an abundance of wildlife such as waterfowl, raccoons, foxes, coyotes, and rabbits.
-Even though we may not see any wildlife during the course of our day, many native wild animals live in the Village, doing most of their travel at night when the majority of us are at rest.
+While you may not see any wildlife during the course of your day, many native wild animals live in the Village, doing most of their travel at night.

 Some neighborhoods in the Village have noticed increases in the rabbit population and decreases in fox sightings, while other neighborhoods have seen foxes in their yards, but no signs of rabbits.
 The numbers and types of wildlife in a given area are a result of the type of predator that may or may not be present.
 The presence of wildlife will vary each season as predators arrive and/or are eliminated by competing predators in the area.